Gadzhovski/TRACE-Forensic-Toolkit/README.md

 ### Configuration ⚙️

-- **API Keys Configuration**: The tool integrates with VirusTotal and Veriphone APIs, and you will need to provide your own API keys to use these features.
-Update the API keys in the following files:
+**API Keys Configuration**:The tool integrates with VirusTotal and Veriphone APIs, and you will need to provide your own API keys to use these features.
+To update the API keys, go to the Options menu and select API Keys submenu.

-  - For VirusTotal: Update the API key in `modules/virus_total_tab.py`
-  - For Veriphone: Update the API key in `modules/veriphone_api.py`

 ### Running the Tool ▶️